compycore/venturerealm/README.md

 VentureRealm is a hyper-realistic digital simulation developed by CompyCore.
 Set out on an epic adventure into a land of magic, unknown, and danger!

-This project was created during [Jesse Millar's](https://jessemillar.com) college days for a class project that mandated a server backend and a web component frontend.
+VentureRealm was created during [Jesse Millar's](https://jessemillar.com) college days for a class project that mandated a server backend and a web component frontend.

 ## Setup